Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ### 🤝 Framework Stakeholders

 --{{0}}--
-The dual VET system is a collaborative effort involving multiple stakeholders who ensure quality and relevance.
+The dual VET system is a collaborative effort involving multiple stakeholders who ensure quality and relevance.This tripartite cooperation is a hallmark of the German system, ensuring that training meets the needs of the economy while maintaining high educational standards.

 ``` ascii
      ┌─────────────────────────────────┐